“Is My Training Clean?” check list

 If we are giving a signal, how is it viewed by the dog, what movement opens the signal, how long will it be presented for.

-Do we deliver the cues when the dog gives a a cue – when they are cue seeking.
+Do we deliver the cues when the dog gives a cue: ie are they cue seeking.

 Are we disciplined to NOT repeat the cue.